 - Vintage posters

-We also provide access to a number of additional digital resources freely available to Library card holders.
+We also provide access to a number of additional digital resources freely available to members.
 These include:

 - Toronto Star Pages of the Past (1894-2019)

 - Early Canadiana Online

 History and Genealogy Programs